rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 after: 10000
 ```

-Ultimately, this all probably looks familiar if you've written any concurrency-related code in a language like Java or Go.
+This all looks familiar if you've written any concurrency-related code in a language like Java or Go.
 That's a good thing!
 Rust can already be difficult to learn, but here you get to apply a fairly ubiquitous pattern of concurrency and locking, just without all the risks you normally undertake when working with multiple threads.

 ## Composability
 The last aspect of Rust mutexes I want to touch on is composability.
-Because a Rust mutex give you a reference to the owned data, I find it easier to compose functions that use it.
+Because a Rust mutex gives you a reference to the owned data, I find it easier to compose functions that use it.
 Let's write some pseudo-code demonstrating typical mutex usage in another language:

 ```
 struct Balances {